Solar-B/.github/profile/readme.md

 - Be pedalable when there is no sun or battery,
 - Power the home when stationary,
 - Carry big luggage,
+- Reduce noise inside cities,
 - Be easily built at home,
-- Reduce noise inside cities,
-- Occupy less parking space than a car,
 - Motivate people to exercise.

 # Technical specs